indian travel blogger

 Full-time Travelling is no less than a pursuit of happiness for me.
 Yet, throughout this time, I’ve often stumbled upon questions like “Why did I quit my job to travel the world” or “How did I manage to make such a decision” or “How’s life as an Indian travel blogger”?

-I think with all these questions, what people actually wanted to ask me was why did I not go for a two-week calculated holiday (or a couple of month’s sabbatical, if I am being pretentiously brazen about it) to quench my thirst for wandering, as an averagely sane person would otherwise do.
+I think with all these questions, what people wanted to ask me was why did I not go for a two-week calculated holiday (or a couple of month’s sabbatical, if I am being pretentiously brazen about it) to quench my thirst for wandering, as an averagely sane person would otherwise do.

 The truth is, there is no fun in that.
 I have taken enough of those recreational holidays – as people often call them – in my life.